keghub/unit-testing-csharp/docs/Relays.md

 AutoFixture is focused on creating instances of concrete types.
 For this reason it doesn't have any support for non-concrete types like interfaces and abstract classes.

-Most of the time, AutoFixture needs to resort to other libraries, like Moq, to create objects implementing an interface or representing a dummy specialization of an abstract class.

-Sometimes, it's sufficient to return a concrete type whenever a non-concrete type is requested.
+By default, AutoFixture is only able to work with concrete types.
+In some cases, interfaces and abstract classes have an implementation or a subtype that can be used as default.
 To handle cases like this, AutoFixture offers the class `TypeRelay`.

-A `TypeRelay` is a customization that can be fed to the Fixture that simply maps relays requests of a certain type to another one.
+A `TypeRelay` is a customization that can be used to instruct the Fixture to relay requests of a certain type to another one.

 ```csharp
 public abstract class Animal { }